1997 Indianapolis 500: Friday May 16

 The final full day of practice saw heavy activity among qualified and non-qualified drivers.
 With Arie Luyendyk still absent, Tony Stewart led the speed chart.
 During the first hour, Johnny O'Connell lost an engine and crashed hard in the southchute.
-He dislocated his left foot, becoming the second Foyt driver to be sidelined during the month.
+He dislocated his left foot and was ruled out for the weekend, becoming the second Foyt driver to be sidelined during the month.
 Later that afternoon, Claude Bourbonnais was the tenth and last driver to complete his rookie test, and Scott Harrington finally took his first laps of the month.

-Among the un-qualified cars, both Greg Ray and Fermín Vélez went back on-track for the first time since Pole Day weekend.
-Meanwhile, the three already qualified drivers from Team Scandia sat out the whole week of practice because of the lingering engine parts shortages, including Alessandro Zampedri despite his bubble spot.
+Among the unqualified cars, both Greg Ray and Fermín Vélez went back on track for the first time since Pole Day weekend.
+Meanwhile, the three already qualified drivers from Team Scandia sat out the whole week of practice because of the lingering engine parts shortages, including Alessandro Zampedri, despite his bubble spot.
 This reduced running for both Marco Greco and Vélez to a combined 47 laps.
-Similar issues also kept Jim Guthrie out of the track during the week.
+Similar issues also kept Jim Guthrie off the track during the week.
 Up to six locked-in entries were yet to qualify, and the remaining seven un-qualified cars were set to battle on time trials, as well as the slower at-large qualifiers of Pole Day weekend (Steve Kinser, Lyn St. James and Zampedri), as four open spots were still up for grabs.

-In news off the track, the Indy Racing League confirmed the technical specifications for 1998 and beyond, which included the elimination of the 25/8 Rule, that had grown in controversy beyond its implied CART-blocking purposes.
-During the week, competitors and officials alike were growing apprehensive of the rule, as it was becoming increasingly possible that by enforcing the rule, the "fastest 33 cars", a cornerstone Indy tradition, would not necessarily make the field: at-large entries were expected to have to go at least over 210 mph to make the race, while four locked-in entries had settled with qualifying just over the 203 mph minimum speed required.
-Also, there had been some disconformity with some teams selling, or trying to sell, their locked-in berths.
+Off the track, the Indy Racing League confirmed the technical specifications for 1998 and beyond, which included the elimination of the 25/8 Rule, which had grown in controversy beyond its alleged CART-blocking purposes.
+During the week, competitors and officials alike were growing apprehensive of the rule, as it became increasingly possible that the "fastest 33 cars", a cornerstone Indy tradition, could not necessarily make the field.
+At-large entries were expected to be over 210 mph to make the race, while four locked-in entries had settled with just being over the 203 mph minimum speed required.
+There had also been some disconformity with some teams that were selling, or trying to sell, their locked-in berths.

 Time trials (weekend 2)

 Third Day - Saturday May 17

 The third day of qualifying saw sunny skies and warm temperatures.
 A busy day of time trials saw the field fill to 31 cars.
 Billy Boat set the early pace with an average of 215.544 mph, sixth fastest on the whole grid and faster than team leader Davey Hamilton.
 Several "locked-in" drivers took runs, and within an hour, eight consecutive time trials were run to completion, including another 215 mph run by Sam Schmidt which closely mirrored that of the sister car of Jim Guthrie.
-Johnny Unser couldn't try to qualify after a piston failed in the morning practice, Greg Ray suffered an engine failure during his warm-up lap and Claude Bourbonnais, looking for speed to qualify on the later stages of the day, damaged his car after tagging the wall twice.
+Johnny Unser couldn't attempt to qualify after a piston failed in the morning practice, Greg Ray suffered an engine failure during his warm-up lap and Claude Bourbonnais, looking to qualify on the later stages of the day, damaged his car after tagging the wall twice.